 - The Grand Mosque is estimated to have cost 2 billion dirhams ($545 million USD) to build

-- It holds several “largest in the world” claims to fame – include the largest hand-woven carpet at a whopping 5,627 sqm and the largest marble mosaic floor in its 17,000 sqm courtyard.
+- It holds several “largest in the world” claims to fame – including the largest hand-woven carpet at a whopping 5,627 sqm and the largest marble mosaic floor in its 17,000 sqm courtyard.

 - A recent TripAdvisor survey ranked the Grand Mosque as the second most popular landmark in the world, only behind Machu Picchu in Peru.

-- Do note systems have recently changed and you do need to register to enter the Sheikh Zayed Grand Mosque, but there is no charge.
+- Do note systems have changed in recent years, and you do need to register to enter the Sheikh Zayed Grand Mosque, but there is no charge for this.

 - Respectful dress must be worn inside the Sheikh Zayed Grand Mosque grounds at all times.